Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Generalized Sasaki-Nakamura formalism

 with the \gls{GSN} potentials $\mathcal{F}(r)$ and $\mathcal{U}(r)$ given by \cite{Hughes:2000pf}

 where

-While the GSN equation given by Eq.~\eqref{eq:GSNeqn} looks significantly more complicated than the original radial Teukolsky equation given by Eq.~\eqref{eq:radialTeukolskyeqn}, Eq.~\eqref{eq:GSNeqn} actually represents \emph{a collection of \glspl{ODE}} equivalent to Eq.~\eqref{eq:radialTeukolskyeqn} that we can engineer so that the resulting \gls{ODE} has a short-ranged potential and thus can be solved more easily and efficiently with numerical algorithms.
+While the GSN equation given by Eq.~\eqref{eq:GSNeqn} looks significantly more complicated than the original radial Teukolsky equation given by Eq.~\eqref{eq:radialTeukolskyeqn}, Eq.~\eqref{eq:GSNeqn} actually represents a collection of \glspl{ODE} equivalent to Eq.~\eqref{eq:radialTeukolskyeqn} that we can engineer so that the resulting \gls{ODE} has a short-ranged potential and thus can be solved more easily and efficiently with numerical algorithms.

-Up to this point, the weighting functions $\alpha(r)$ and $\beta(r)$ are arbitrary, apart from being continuous and differentiable (so that Eq.~\eqref{eq:forwardtransformation} and Eq.~\eqref{eq:inversetransformation} make sense).
+Up to this point, the weighting functions $\alpha(r)$ and $\beta(r)$ are arbitrary, apart from being continuous and differentiable [so that Eqs.~\eqref{eq:forwardtransformation} and~\eqref{eq:inversetransformation} make sense].
 However, in order to generate useful transformations, these functions have to satisfy certain criteria.
-For example, they can be constrained by requiring that when $a \to 0$, the function $X(r_{*})$ satisfies the Regge-Wheeler equation \cite{SASAKI198185, SASAKI198268, 10.1143/PTP.67.1788, Hughes:2000pf}.
-Transformations for fields with different spin-weight $s$ that satisfy such a constraint were first given in Ref.~\cite{Hughes:2000pf} and can be written in the form of \begin{widetext}
+For example, they can be constrained by requiring that, when $a \to 0$, the function $X(r_{*})$ satisfies the Regge-Wheeler equation \cite{SASAKI198185, SASAKI198268, 10.1143/PTP.67.1788, Hughes:2000pf}.
+Transformations for fields with different spin weight $s$ that satisfy such a constraint were first given in Ref.~\cite{Hughes:2000pf} and can be written in the form of \begin{widetext}

 \end{widetext} where $J_{\pm}$ are two linear differential operators defined by